StevenXL/learn-rails/NOTES.md

 > rails new.

-What we are doing here is creating a project-specific gemset called 'app_name'.
+What we are doing here is creating a project-specific gemset called `app_name`.
 The third line in our blockquote is doing several things.
-First, 'rvm use' is telling RVM to switch to this gemset.
-The 'ruby-2.2.0@app_name' is telling RVM not only the name of the gemset, but also the ruby version that should be installed in that gemset.
-Finally, the '--ruby-version' creates two files: '.ruby-version' and '.ruby-gemset'.
+First, `rvm use` is telling RVM to switch to this gemset.
+The `ruby-2.2.0@app_name` is telling RVM not only the name of the gemset, but also the ruby version that should be installed in that gemset.
+Finally, the `--ruby-version` creates two files: `.ruby-version` and `.ruby-gemset`.
 These files will make it so that, whenever you enter into the directory, rvm will use the correct version of ruby and the correct gemset.
 Using *this* workflow means that you can forget about having to switch to the correct gemset.

 ## Logs

-When a browser sends requests to a WEBrick web server, diagnostic messages ae written to the console *and* 'log/development.log'.
+When a browser sends requests to a WEBrick web server, diagnostic messages ae written to the console *and* `log/development.log`.

 ### When to Stop WEBrick

-In general, it is only necessary to reload the web server when we make changes to the 'Gemfile' or to configuration files.
-If I have made changes to the Gemfile, then I need to run 'bundle install' before restarting the web server.
+In general, it is only necessary to reload the web server when we make changes to the `Gemfile` or to configuration files.
+If I have made changes to the Gemfile, then I need to run `bundle install` before restarting the web server.

 # Rails is Opinionated #